02 In Clinic 1601X1601px

 Many common health conditions such as high cholesterol, diabetes and thyroid issues can develop silently, without obvious symptoms.

-This MOT provides a detailed snapshot of your overall health, using clinically proven markers to detect early warning signs before problems become obvious.
+This in-clinic health MOT checks over 18 clinically proven health markers, to provide a detailed snapshot of your overall health and detect early warning signs before problems become obvious.

 With professional sample collection and high-quality laboratory analysis, you can be confident your results are accurate, clinically meaningful and actionable.
 These valuable insights allow you to make impactful lifestyle changes.